 All CMRS/LD candidates are recorded in a password-protected database under the UBC member's unique eight-digit membership ID number.
 Access to the records system is controlled.
 Only staff members of the CICC can modify the records of CMRS/LD recipients.

 Scheduling Procedures

-All CMRS/LD examinations are offered at the UBC International Training Center in Las Vegas, Nevada.
-Registration is handled by UBC affiliated local programs.
+The CMRS/LD written examination is offered at Pearson VUE testing centers throughout the United States and Canada.
 Contact your local center for information on how to register for the next test administration date.

 Special Testing Accommodations